 DO NOT DELAY.
-The earlier you organize your subcommittee schedule, the greater the probability of obtaining preferred meeting times and locations (meeting rooms are at a premium) and of ensuring the availability of appropriate agency personnel.
-Subcommittee chairs may wish to hold joint sessions with their subcommittee counterpart in the other body, especially early overview sessions.
+The earlier you organize your subcommittee schedule, the greater the probability of obtaining preferred meeting times and locations (meeting rooms are at a premium) and ensuring the availability of appropriate agency personnel.

-Please work with your Legislative Finance fiscal analyst when scheduling subcommittee hearings/overviews.
-Analysts also serve other House and Senate finance subcommittees; including them in the scheduling process will help eliminate conflicting meeting schedules.
+Remember that your Legislative Finance fiscal analyst also serves other House and Senate finance subcommittees; including them in the scheduling process will help eliminate conflicting meeting schedules.